 Our bodies are amazing at adapting to their environment.
 If you spend a lot of time out in the sun, your skin develops a tan which allows it to handle sunlight better.
 If you start lifting weights, your body grows muscle to make you better at lifting.
 No matter what you do, your body is always adapting.

-The more Kratom they take, the more their body adapts to it.
-Over time their body grows accustomed to having large amounts of Kratom in the system.
+The more kratom they take, the more their body adapts to it.
+Over time their body grows accostomed to having large amounts of kratom in the system.

 Why Does Tapering Kratom Work?